AlexLakers/web-task-tracker/README.md

 If you want to **create a new task** for execution you must fill the fallowing form:

 ![alt text](https://github.com/AlexLakers/ParserJsonCsvToXml/blob/master/WinFormsCsvJsonXml/App_Data/pictures/30.png?raw=true)
-## About security.
-As you see the url can be private or public and for checking it I used 'Filter' by jakarta.servlet.
-It used for pre-checking account role too to evaluate a primary opportunity for using functional of this app(Controller checking).
-After pre-checking will be performed a full-checking logged account and for it used special service which checks role and
-permissions in depending on the operation with task (Service checking).
-For example, the updating task operation can perform only account as a role 'ADMIN'.
-Moreover occurs the checking permissions of this role, in this case role should have permission 'UPDATE'.

 ## About interaction with the database and transactions.
 The interaction process with the database occurs using ORM Framework Hibernate that allows